 The same applies to writing.
 Writers can be competent at their craft, yet fail miserably at the subjects they write about.
 But in the eyes of the non-writing masses, they come across as subject matter experts because they took the time to present it in a polished manner.

 In literature, I can think of no greater example than Starship Troopers, a military sci-fi novel by legendary author Robert Heinlein.
 It is one of the most influential genre novels ever written, and for good reason.
 Heinlein was a master of prose and knew how to compel his readers.
-However, the novel goes above and beyond to promote fascism, a system wholly debunked as destructive and inhumane (cough cough, Hitler).
-But after a first read, you may very well wonder if fascism wasn’t the best system of governance (a testament to Heinlein’s enduring brilliance).
+However, the novel goes above and beyond to promote fascism, a governing system wholly debunked as destructive and inhumane (cough cough, Hitler).
+After a first read, you may very well wonder if fascism wasn’t the best form of rule (a testament to Heinlein’s brilliance).
 But then your critical thinking skills kick in and you start to pick apart the narrative.

 And therein lies the problem.
-These days, critical thinking skills seem to be diminishing in favor of emotional resonance.
-People are finding vile ideas that are well-presented, and assimilating them as reasonable truths.
-With a simple web search, I’m sure I can find carefully constructed prose that argues in favor of white nationalism.
+These days, critical thinking skills are diminishing in favor of emotional resonance.
+People are finding vile ideas that are well-presented and assimilating them as objective truths.
+With a simple web search, I can find carefully constructed prose that argues in favor of white nationalism.
 But, no amount of slick writing is going to convince me that the idea has merit.

 And so, kind reader, I implore you to polish your critical thinking skills.
 Recognize bad ideas for what they are: bad.
-If a clean-cut guy in a three-piece suit tells you something is true, it doesn’t make it so.
+If a talking head in a snazzy suit tells you something is true, it doesn’t make it so.
 Unfortunately, we live in strange times where truth is wielded by the loudest person.
-But all is not lost.
+But, all is not lost.
 You can fight back with critical thought.
-Always remember that you are entitled to your own opinions, but not your own facts.
-Do your research and seek evidence.
+Always remember that people are entitled to their own opinions, but not their own facts.
+Do your research, seek evidence, and form reasonable conclusions.
 Leave the realms of truth to the deniers of reality.